sekantsec/sekantsec.github.io/_posts/2025-07-27-power-browser-based-phishing-detection.md

 * Visual mimicry of known sites (e.g., Google, Microsoft)

 And all of this happens **locally**, as the page loads — no data ever leaves the device.
+It is like a cybersecurity expert working 24/7 in your browser to identify threats for you!

 ---